mosesjebish/yahoofinance/README.md

-# yahoofinance
+# Stock Prices from yahoofinance
-fetch stock prices from yahoo finance based on ticker code
+Fetch stock prices from yahoo finance based on ticker code